myilmaz27/pyExcell/README.md

 # pyExcell

-Open an Excell file with filedialog, read it and create another excell file with Python
+Open an Excell file with filedialog, read it and create another excel file with Python

 the new workbook is saved in the same directory with pyexcell.py file.